 How to use safe techniques for debris removal and victim extrication

 The most common techniques for searching a structure

 Thank you for your interest in the Community Emergency Response Team (CERT) program.
 In order to join you will need fill out the

-Fill out your CERT application, then you can save it and send it via e-mail or postal mail to:
+Fill out your CERT application, then save it and send it via e-mail or mail to:

 Phoenix Homeland Defense Bureau